Finding the Minimal Parameter Budget for Implicit Reasoning: A Data Complexity Driven Scaling Law for Language Models: Scaling Laws

+\begin{remark} Relaxing Assumption (i) would tighten, not loosen, the bound.
+Assumption (i) establishes an upper bound on the minimal parameter budget: since semantic overlap provides additional signal that can compress entity representations, the true optimal size for natural language data should be at most what our theory predicts. \end{remark}

+\begin{remark} The upper bound is architecture-dependent: Assumption~(iii) implies a constructive upper bound for an explicit one-layer Transformer under a stronger sparse-basis condition.
+This matches our empirical setup, where all models use Transformer architectures.
+The lower bound is more architecture-agnostic, relying mainly on random IDs and finite-precision parameters, but the matching upper bound depends on the ability of attention to retrieve sparse head-specific coefficients through learned key-value memories.
+An important direction for future work is to test whether the same scaling law holds for non-attention architectures, especially state-space models (SSMs)~\citep{gu2022efficiently,gu2024mamba}. \end{remark}

 We empirically investigate the relation between the optimal model and the graph search entropy by plotting them against each other in \cref{fig:entropy_vs_size}, and perform linear regression.
 The optimal model sizes are obtained from the synthetic experiments conducted in the ablation studies.
 In the ablation studies we only report the results for exponentially increasing model sizes for clarity.
 In this study to better capture the optimal model size, we make the model sizes near the optimal model size more fine-grain.
-In all experiments, we keep the training hyperparameter the same, with 10k train steps.

 We find a strong linear relation between the optimal model size and the graph search entropy with $R^2=0.85$.
 Note that there are a few sources of noise for locating the optimal model size for a specific knowledge graph.
-First, we only train language model with selected sizes due to compute and time limitations, and the quantization of the model size would disrupt the smoothness of the scaling law.
-Second, the exact location of the optimal model size is dependent on the training steps, which we did not thoroughly traverse but choose to inspect at the training step 10k.
+First, we only train language model with selected sizes due to compute and time limitations, and the discretization of the model size would disrupt the smoothness of the scaling law.
+Second, we cannot train for infinitly long time and choose to inspect at the training step 10k.

 After fitting a linear regression line using the data from our synthetic experiments, we check the validity of this empirical scaling law against our real-world knowledge graph, FB15K-237.
 We calculate the graph search entropy for FB15K-237, and find the predicted optimal model size is very close to the observed optimal model size, shown as a green dot in \cref{fig:entropy_vs_size}.